EmberEmu/Ember/README.md

 ### Compiler support

 Any compiler version equal or greater than the supported version should be capable of compiling Ember.
-Minimum versions support all language features required but will not receive any fixes to support their use (e.g. compiler-specific workarounds).

 |       |  Supported  |   Minimum   |
 |-------|:-----------:|:-----------:|
 | MSVC  | 19.30 (VS2022) | 19.30 (VS2022) |
 | Clang |     18     |     18     |
 | GCC   |     14     |     14     |

+> [!NOTE]
+> Minimum versions support all language features required to build the project but will not receive any fixes to support their continued use (e.g. compiler-specific workarounds).

 ### Language support